francois2metz/node-spore/README.md

 ## TODO

-* test, test, test
-* Code, code, code
-* Finish Client implementation
+* Finish client implementation
+* Construct with url
 * Write example with a twitter client (or statusnet :))
 * Server implementation